TheHive-Project/CortexDocs/api/draft-how-to-create-an-analyzer.md

 analyzer output described above:

 -   The `summary` section is read to display short reports in the observables list and in the detailed observable page.
-This stored in a **dict** object named `content` within TheHive.
+This is stored in a **dict** object named `content` within TheHive.
 -   The `full` section is read to display long reports when clicking the short report in the observable list or when accessing a detailed observable